-Even though chalk paint dries super quickly, when it comes to painting metal, it helps to give extra dry time so the paint can fully cure.
-So, while waiting for the paint to bond and cure, I painted the legs and hardware with a coat of chalk paint as well.
-This acts as a bonding coat for the spray paint that would otherwise easily peel off.
+Even though paint transformer helps your paint dry super quickly, when it comes to painting metal, it helps to give extra dry time so the paint can fully cure.
+So, while waiting for the paint to bond and cure, I painted the legs and hardware with a coat of the paint I'd mixed for the filing cabinet.
+This acts as a bonding coat for the spray paint that could otherwise easily peel off.

 Once the layer of paint on the legs and hardware was dry, I sprayed one coat of gold spray paint over everything.